-At any given time, the Group may be a party to litigation or be subject to non-litigated claims arising out of the normal operations of its business.
 As of the date of this Prospectus the material legal proceedings outstanding are summarized below and they all refer to antitrust and state aid proceedings where the Company and Retevisión are involved.
 If any of these legal proceedings were not resolved in the Group's favor, it could have a material adverse effect on the Group's business, prospects, results of operations, financial condition and cash flows.

-On May 19, 2009, the CNMC imposed a fine of €22.7 million on Cellnex (at the time, Abertis Telecom, S.A.U.) for an alleged abuse of dominant position in the market for transportation and broadcasting of TV signal in Spain, contrary to article 2 of Spanish Act on Defense of Competition (Ley 15/2007, de 3 de julio, de Defensa de la Competencia, "LDC") and article 102 of the Treaty on the Functioning of the EU ("TFEU").
+• On May 19, 2009, the CNMC imposed a fine of €2.7 million on Cellnex (at the time, Abertis Telecom, S.A.U.) for an alleged abuse of dominant position in the market for transportation and broadcasting of TV signal in Spain, contrary to article 2 of Spanish Act on Defense of Competition (Ley 15/2007, de 3 de julio, de Defensa de la Competencia, "LDC") and article 102 of the Treaty on the Functioning of the EU ("TFEU").
 In the opinion of the CNMC, the Company had allegedly abused its market power by (i) demanding substantial sums of money from its customers as a penalty for early termination of contracts; (ii) establishing contracts of excessive duration; and (iii) offering discounts if customers purchased more than one service.
 The decision also imposed on the Company a duty to grant certain customers of carrier support services (Sogecable, Telecinco and Net TV) the right to terminate certain contracts unilaterally and for whatever reason, by giving three months' prior notice.
 Such notice can be given both for a partial termination of any of the regional territories (placas regionales) or for the entire national territory.
 The Company requested the deferral of the payment of the fine until the Court ruled on the matter, a deferral that was granted on January 10, 2010.
 The Company also appealed the decision of the CNMC before the Spanish High Court (Audiencia Nacional) which on February 16, 2012 denied the appeal and upheld the decision on all grounds.
 The Company further appealed the decision of the Spanish High Court to the Supreme Court on June 12, 2012.
 The Supreme Court ruled on April 23, 2015 and partially granted the appeal and declared that the CNMC resolution regarding the calculation of the fine was not in accordance with law and ordered the CNMC to recalculate it.
-On September 29, 2016 the CNMC issued a decision recalculating the aforementioned amount ($\in 18.7$ million), which was appealed to the Spanish High Court on December 9, 2016.
-As of December 31, 2018, the Group has a recorded provision for a total of €16 million, maintaining the one recorded as of December 31, 2017.
+On September 29, 2016 the CNMC issued a decision recalculating the aforementioned amount (€18.7 million), which was appealed to the Spanish High Court on December 9, 2016.
+As of June 30, 2019, the Group has a recorded provision for a total of €16 million, maintaining the one recorded since December 31, 2017.
 The Spanish High Court has not yet issued a ruling on the matter.